athulya-anil/Vibe-Check/README.md

-# PreVibe Check
+# VibeCheck Check

-**PreVibe** helps YouTube creators analyze their content for potential reputation risks BEFORE publishing.
+**VibeCheck** helps YouTube creators analyze their content for potential reputation risks BEFORE publishing.
 Get instant feedback on sentiment, clarity, reputation risk, and misleading thumbnails using AI.

 Built for the **Chrome Built-in AI Challenge 2025** - leveraging Chrome's on-device Gemini Nano with cloud fallback.

 ## What Does It Do?

-PreVibe analyzes YouTube content (description/transcript + thumbnails) and provides:
+VibeCheck analyzes YouTube content (description/transcript + thumbnails) and provides:

 - **😊 Sentiment Analysis** - Positive, neutral, or negative tone
 - **✨ Clarity Score** - How clear and understandable your content is